 We do this by initiating exhibition and education programs driven by artists with culturally-specific knowledge who bring practices of care to challenging topics.

 Current and recent examples include:

-At this moment of severe climate crisis, it is important to acknowledge that Indigenous communities continue to live under inequitable conditions, impacting all aspects of life, from access to healthcare and safe water to equipment and infrastructure.
+At this moment of severe climate crisis, it is important to acknowledge that Indigenous communities continue to live under inequitable conditions, impacting all aspects of life, from access to housing, healthcare and safe water to equipment and infrastructure.
 We recognize that Indigenous epistemologies are critical for learning to care for the environment and mitigate the worst effects of climate change.
 Gallery 44, as an organization, chooses to take responsibility for climate action and encourages climate consciousness amongst our community.

 Operational decisions at Gallery 44 that reflect this commitment include:

 Finally, we are committed to reviewing this Land Acknowledgement and associated initiatives on an ongoing basis and will use the National Day for Truth and Reconciliation as an annual prompt to do so.

 On the occasion of our first annual review of this acknowledgement, we recognize that the housing crisis has only become more urgent, but also, that this is an ongoing, generational issue for both urban and rural Indigenous communities.

 Given this context, Gallery 44's Access and Inclusive Action Committee developed the following prompts for Board, staff and committees to consider our geographic position in downtown Toronto where land is at a premium and people can’t afford to live and work.
 What does it mean to take up space here?

 Updated: September 23, 2023